Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 I was miserable.

-It was the start of my relational trauma recovery journey, which a confluence of events had triggered during my time as a Peace Corps volunteer in Uzbekistan, so the misery was, in part, due to a decompensation I was having due to memories coming back and my defenses no longer working to keep the intolerable feelings at bay.
+It was the start of my relational trauma recovery journey.
+Which a confluence of events had triggered during my time as a Peace Corps volunteer in Uzbekistan.
+So the misery was, in part, due to a decompensation I was having due to memories coming back and my defenses no longer working to keep the intolerable feelings at bay.

 But that time was also a chapter in my journey where I, quite frankly, felt like a Stranger in a Strange Land.